balogberni/Power-BI-Shopping-Behavior/README.md

 - Develop customer segmentation strategies

 ## Dataset 🗒️
-The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/ahmadrazakashif/shopping-behavior-dataset/data), then examined for missing values and preprocessed using Python.
+The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/ahmadrazakashif/shopping-behavior-dataset/data), then examined for missing values and preprocessed using DAX language.

 - ***Customer ID*** – Unique identifier for each customer
 - ***Age*** – Age of the customer